September 20, 2025, 5:04 am | Read time: 7 minutes

 Fish Sandwiches and the Sea

-On the harbor island is undoubtedly the biggest visitor magnet in Stralsund, the Ozeaneum.
+On the harbor island is undoubtedly Stralsund’s biggest visitor magnet, the Ozeaneum.
 On an area of 8,700 square meters, guests can expect several exhibitions and numerous aquariums in a futuristic building, the largest of which holds 2.6 million liters of water.
 It is just one of several locations of the German Oceanographic Museum, which has been based in Stralsund since 1951.
-But viewing animals in captivity is not for me, and we finally want to find our peace at the Baltic Sea beach.
-We pass by a true curiosity, the harbor pub “Zur Fähre.”
-This can be traced back to the year 1332, making it one of the oldest of its kind in Europe.
-Of course, it is closed, but the good soul on site lets us take a quick look into the wood-paneled, sailor-memorabilia-adorned pub room.
+Viewing animals in captivity is not for me, though, and we want to finally find our peace at the Baltic Sea beach.
+We pass by a true curiosity, the harbor tavern “Zur Fähre.”
+This can be traced back to 1332, making it one of the oldest of its kind in Europe.
+Of course, it is closed, but the good soul on site lets us take a quick look into the wood-paneled, sailor-memorabilia-adorned tavern room.

-On the promenade, my gaze briefly turns longingly to the ferry docks.
-With ships, you can cross from the harbor island of Stralsund to Rügen and also Hiddensee, which I imagine very romantically (and mentally plan as one of my next adventure short trips).
+On the promenade, my gaze briefly lingers longingly on the ferry docks.
+With ships, you can cross from Stralsund’s harbor island to Rügen and also Hiddensee, which I imagine very romantically (and mentally note as one of my next adventure short trips).
 Another, which no longer sails, is the sailing school ship “Gorch Fock,” anchored in Stralsund since 2003.
 Built in 1933, it is now a very special museum.
 But we finally stroll, accompanied by numerous other strollers and cyclists, to the beach.
 It is perhaps only 300 meters long, and despite windy weather and a sky accented with heavy clouds, sunbathers are bustling here.
 It takes us a few tries to spread out our blanket, and then we doze a bit in the sun.
 A flock of geese dominates the shore area, willingly letting themselves be fed by the human guests.

 Numerous sailboats cross the Strelasund, and once the ferry to Hiddensee slowly passes by.
 Otherwise, there is much peace and the view into the magical, wide blue before us.
-I eventually dare to go in, but don’t swim very long due to the temperatures.
-Still, now it’s a real Baltic Sea day, only the beach chairs are missing.
+I eventually dare to venture into it again, but don’t swim for long due to the temperatures.
+Still, now it’s a proper Baltic Sea day, only the beach chairs are missing.
 At a book phone booth, I take three works home for reading, my personal memento of our beautiful day in Stralsund.
 And soon we have to head back, facing a three-hour train ride under an almost cloudless sky.
 The thought of returning to Stralsund soon travels home with us.
 But next time, please, on a day when at least the chocolate shop is open.